f5xs-0000a/bitoxide/README.md

 Here are my personal recommendations in effectively creating your own solutions in Rust using this template:

 - Read the [`wasm-bindgen` guide](https://rustwasm.github.io/wasm-bindgen/) and check the [`serde_wasm_bindgen` crate](https://docs.rs/serde-wasm-bindgen)
-- Use `futures::future::CatchUnwind` to catch panics then print them using `ns.alert`
 - Create a singular multitool script for all your needs in Bitburner. `clap` comes to mind in making the multitool very usable.